BMW Plant Leipzig: Sustainability Pioneer

 Total investment ammount

-The history of BMW’s automobile production in Saxony began in 2001.
-The Bavarian automobile manufacturer was looking for a European location to produce its planned 1-series.
-From a list of 250 locations, the decision fell in favor of Leipzig.
-The combination of many positive factors which were available here, such as the industrial experience of the people in Saxony, the well-developed infrastructure, the opportunities for organizing flexible structures as well as the favorable location within the network of BMW production sites led to this decision.
+The history of BMW automobile production in Saxony began in 2001.
+The Bavarian car manufacturer was looking for a European location to manufacture its planned 1 Series.
+Leipzig was chosen from a selection of 250 locations.
+The combination of many positive factors, such as the industrial experience of the people in Saxony, the developed infrastructure, the opportunities for creating flexible structures, and the favorable location within the network of BMW production sites, were the deciding factors.

-So far, the BMW Group has invested a total of more than four billion euros into the production site.
+The BMW Group has already invested a total of more than four billion euros in the site to date.

 BMW Plant Leipzig